johann-solo/oliveandmango.github.io/_recipes/2017-03-27-rice-crispy-bars.md

 1. In two separate small bowls combine all the ingredients for each glaze separately until smooth and pourable

-1. Remove the squares from the fridge and pour one of the glazes on top of if first spreading it over and then pour the second one over and spread and also use a fork to swirl the two glazes together.
+1. Remove the squares from the fridge and pour one of the glazes on top of it first spreading it over and then pour the second one over and spread and also use a fork to swirl the two glazes together.
 If you want to do just one flavour of glaze just double the recipe.

 1. Top with chopped nuts and refrigerate until the glaze is fully set then cut the squares and enjoy!